Including recommendations for use in hilly Sheffield

 So that is at least 8 gears for a Derailleur model, and minimum 8 for a hub geared model.

-Derailleur gears wise an 11-32 range cassette (rear gear cluster) is Sheff minimum for a derailleur model, an 11-34/36 cassette will make life considerably easier on hills for or even 11-42/46 for a really good gear range to tackle hills in comfort.
-Hub gear wise Shimano ‘Nexus’ 8 speed is ok for Sheff, but not the 7 speed which will be hard work.
-Shimano’s ‘Alfine’ 8 speed is the best hub – same gearing as Nexus but stronger for e-bike/more user friendly.
+Hub gear wise Shimano ‘Nexus’ 8 speed is ok for Sheff, but the 7 speed will be hard work.
+Shimano’s ‘Alfine’ 8 speed is the better hub – same gearing as the Nexus but stronger for e-bike use and more user friendly trigger action.
 (An Alfine 11 speed is also available on a few expensive models.)

 It is important to use the gears sympathetically and change down to lower gears when loaded, on hills or cycling against a headwind.
 This keeps your legs working at a reasonable lick, reducing strain on the motor, just as you would on an unassisted bike when you are making life easier for your own leg/lung ‘motor’.